redpanda-data/connect/website/docs/configuration/windowed_processing.md

 ## Aggregating

 The main purpose of windowing messages is so they can be aggregated into a single message that summarises the window.
-For this purpose we have lots of options within Benthos, but for this guide we'll cover a select few.
+For this purpose we have lots of options within Benthos, but for this guide we'll cover a select few, where each example uses [Bloblang][bloblang].

 ### Flat Counter

 The easiest aggregation to perform is simply counting how many messages were within the window.
-In Benthos you can extract that value with the [interpolation function][interpolation] `batch_size`, which allows us to insert the value into the first message of our group and then remove all other messages.

-Here's an example using the [`json`][json-proc] and [`select_parts`][select-parts-proc] processors, where we inject it as a new field in an existing JSON document:
+This is easy to do with the [`bloblang` processor][processors.bloblang] using the [`batch_size` function][bloblang.functions.batch_size]:

 ```yaml
 pipeline: